rosieks/NServiceBus.OracleAQ/README.md

 This library provide ability to use Oracle Advanced Queuing (Oracle AQ) as transport in NServiceBus framework.

-## How to configure
+### How to configure

-You can spiecify transport as port of the IConfigureThisEndpoint class declaration, e.g:
+You can specify transport as part of the IConfigureThisEndpoint class declaration, e.g:

     public class EndpointConfig : IConfigureThisEndpoint, AsA_Server, UsingTransport<OracleAQ>
     {